 - It does not take into account operating expenses, which could play a significant role in the overall profitability of any property.
 A property with a high level of operating expenses may not be as profitable.

 - This metric does not take into account vacancies or other lost rental income instances or if the property is poorly maintained, which can also impact profits.

 - It does not measure the time it takes to pay off a property but rather compares just the gross rental income generated on the value of the property.

 Another commonly used metric is gross income multiplier.
 This metric uses gross potential income for the property, not just rent.
 This would take into consideration any additional income sources for the property, not just the rental income for it.
 Though these metrics are often confused, they are rather different, and both are valuable tools.

 Some properties have additional sources of income that should be considered when comparing investment opportunities, such as funds from laundry services, billboards, or parking.
 These add to the value the property presents to the owner, and with this formula, it is possible to include them in the comparison.

 Gross Income Multiplier vs Cap Rate

 Cap rate is one of the other metrics many investors use to help them decide where to invest.
-GRM is an estimate that helps you compare rental property value based on the income that property generates.
+GRM is an estimate that helps you to compare rental property value based on the amount of income that property generates.
 Cap rate determines what the property value currently is or should be based on the net operating income returned to an investor.